Posted : 6 years, 3 months ago on 26 May 2013 04:03

 I Liked NC Then, I Loathe Him Now

 The Doug/NC that I knew a way long time ago is gone and might not ever come back.
 His older reviews are becoming real hard to watch and appreciate, thanks to how much of a big hack he has become.
 Even his face makes me sick every time I look at him.
 It's like ever since Demo Reel came along or was in the early stages of planning, he became an entirely different person.
 I also think the failure of DR affected him hard, considering that he wanted to make it right from the beginning.
 It's almost like he suffered flanderization of himself.
 I'm sorry to say this, but his time is officially up and has already overstayed his welcome long enough.
 When will he ever officially throw in the towel?
 If he's not going to learn the wrongs from himself, listen to real criticisms, grow a thicker skin, and prove himself he can make funny NC reviews again, why bother?
 Plus, I just can't take his hypocrisy, pretentiousness, arrogance, ignorance, poor excuses, and lazy and absurd criticisms anymore.
 I used to like Doug for what he used to be, save for a couple of mistakes.
 But now, I really despise him for what he has become, damaging his own creation and legacy, wasting good opportunities that he could have been easily done when he was still at his limelight, turning back on what he used to stand for and his own original purpose, and for him being an insult to my intelligence.
 The more I learn about his true colors when it comes to film criticism and how he treats certain groups of people or fans, the less I like him.
-He's seriously beyond redemption right now and it's already six years too late for him get back on top.
-It's just painfully tragic that he went from one of my comedic idols to one of the most obnoxious, self-absorbed, hypocritical, pretentious, pathetic, and overrated entertainers I've ever seen.
-That is like being betrayed by a friend you've known for a very long time; when you discover that person's true nature, you just want to turn your back on him/her and leave it all behind.
-He's also like a leader that promised great things that are about come, but it did not live to your expectations and gave you nothing in return.
+He's seriously beyond redemption right now and it's already seven years too late for him get back on top.
+It's just painfully tragic that he went from one of my comedic influences to one of the most obnoxious, self-absorbed, hypocritical, pretentious, pathetic, and overrated entertainers I've ever seen.